 Sub no Interest Summary of submission Higher height will impact solar pv power generation.
 10m setbacks would assist in managing conflicts with solar PV.
 The amendment would be more wholly supported if all developments were "maximally sustainable" similar to The Commons.
 Traffic The amendment would result in an increase in traffic.
-Language Laneways ■ Opposes the use of laneways for future development.
+Laneways Opposes the use of laneways for future development.
 Height/heritage Opposes the mid-rise vision of the precinct as it will detract from the heritage values and create a canyon effect.
-209 Resident - Church Street Height Max height for future development along the interface of commercial and residential development in Queens Parade (Precincts 1, 2, 3 and 4) should not exceed three storeys but does not include Precinct 5 or Gas Works Heritage/built form Guidelines needed to maintain the built form of Queens Parade by addressing qualities of major heritage buildings and streetscapes noted in the GJM Report, the interface of commercial and residential development the laneway patterns within this interface.
-Significant views towards the former ANZ building need to be retained from multiple vantage points Council should explore alternatives for low rise development eg shop top and/or laneway housing program (Vancouver).
-Height/bulk Amendment ignores the impact that the proposed development height and bulk will have on existing and future residential and commercial use The proposal for Height in Precincts 1, 2, 3 and 4 does not respect the low scale, fine grain subdivision pattern of existing development along McKean St and Hodgkinson St. The proposed height increases across Precincts 1-4 (especially maximum 18m in Precinct 3 and 21.5m in Precinct 4) mean that new development will dominate existing buildings - unless lower height limits are maintained.
+209 Resident - Church Street Height Max height for future development along the interface of commercial and residential development in Queens Parade (Precincts 1, 2, 3 and 4) should not exceed three storeys but does not include Precinct 5 or Gas Works Hertage/built form Guidelines needed to maintain the built form of Queens Parade by addressing qualities of major heritage buildings and streetscapes noted in the GIM Report, the interface of commercial and residential development the laneway patterns within this interface.
+Significant views towards the former ANZ building need to be retained from multiple vantage points Council should explore alternatives for low rise development g shop top and/or laneway housing program (Vancouver).
+Height/builk Amendment ignores the impact that the proposed development height and bulk will have on existing and future residential and commercial use The proposed leight in Precincts 1, 2, 3 and 4 does not respect the low scale, fine grain subdivision pattern of existing development along McKean St and Hodgkinson St. The proposed height increases across Precincts 1 4 (especially maximum 18m in Precinct 3 and 21.5m in Precinct 4) mean that new development will dominate existing buildings - unless lower height limits are maintained.
 Intent of amendment not reflected in controls The built form controls do not meet the general design objective to ensure that the overall scale and form of new buildings provides a suitable transition to low scale residential areas and protects these properties from unreasonable loss of amenity through visual bulk, overlooking and overshadowing.
-Any development height above three storeys will work against this aim The (higher) conceptual building envelope diagram presented in Built Form Testing Appendix A (p2) -ANZ is diminished in scale and as a landmark Recognise that building envelopes and plans are conceptual at this stage, but they should incorporate much higher quality examples of interface buildings, both residential and commercial.
-Laneways Already congested have travel made clashes and present difficulties for amorgana webicles.
-Cafety also an issue Already congested, have travel mode clashes and present difficulties for emergency vehicles.
-Safety also an issue All of these issues need to be addressed before proceeding with further residential additions on laneways.
-Recommends monitoring and modelling of laneway traffic patterns (motorists, cyclists, pedestrians) prior to development approval 210 Resident - Queens Parade Height/mandatory Introduce a permanent maximum height limit of 4 storeys in both Precinct 3 and Precinct 4.
+Any development height above three storeys will work against this aim The (higher) conceptual building envelope diagram presented in Built Form Testing Appendix A (p2) -ANZ is diminished in scale and as a landmark Recognise that building envelopes and plans are conceptual at this stage, but they should 210 Resident - Queens Parade Recommends monitoring and modelling of laneway traffic patterns (motorists, cyclists, pedestrians) prior to development approval Height/mandatory Introduce a permanent maximum height limit of 4 storeys in both Precinct 3 and Precinct 4.
 Objects to a six storey height limit.
-Laneways The laneways running habited the changing strip in Presinct 4 are very parrow and would become more dangerous with an increased volume of residents above the change 211 Resident - McKean Street • The laneways running behind the shopping strip in Precinct 4 are very narrow and would become more dangerous with an increased volume of residents above the shops.
-Controls don't reflect consultant recommendations The success of the su Hansen report recommended buildings no higher that 18m- 5 storeys in Precinct 4 Mandatory heights The height limits should be set as mandatory and not proposed.
-Built form New developments, upper fleers should use materials and style that are similar to these on the facade and verandas and no glazed windows New developments - upper floors should use materials and style that are similar to those on the façade and verandas and no glazed windows.
+Laneways The laneways 211 Resident - McKean Street The laneways running behind the shopping strip in Precinct 4 are very narrow and would become more dangerous with an increased volume of residents above the shops.
+Controls don't reflect consultant recommendations Hansen report recommended buildings no higher that 18m- 5 storeys in Precinct 4 Mandatory heights The height limits should be set as mandatory and not proposed.
+Built form New developments - upper floors should use materials and style that are similar to those on the façade and verandas and no glazed windows.
 Consultation Residents should be consulted when new development occurs.
 View lines Residents should be able to see ANZ, St John's and the UK hotel as they are now.
 Concerned with shadowing of surrounding houses by tall buildings.